peilun-he/PDSim/README.md

 *MATLAB Central File Exchange*.
 Retrieved May 26, 2024.

 Peters, G. W., Briers, M., Shevchenko, P., & Doucet, A. (2013).
-Calibration and filtering for multi factor commodity models with seasonality: incorporating panel data from futures contracts.
+Calibration and filtering for multi-factor commodity models with seasonality: incorporating panel data from futures contracts.
 *Methodology and Computing in Applied Probability*, 15, 841-874.